 III.D.6.
 Financial documents, including the budget, have a high degree of credibility and accuracy, and reflect appropriate allocation and use of financial resources to support student learning programs and services.

 III.D.6.
-Evidence of Meeting the Standard Santa Ana College financial documents undergo a series of review and approvals to ensure accuracy before being posted to our general ledger.
-This review process (IIID-20) includes the initiator, approver 1, campus budget checker, VP of Admin Services and finally Fiscal (District) approval.
-Financial transparency is of the utmost importance for our institution.
-Financial statements are produced on a quarterly basis by the Director of Budgeting Accounting for review by the VP of Administrative Services, Presidents Cabinet, and Planning & Budget (IIID-12).
-These financial statements generate discussion on college operations during the given fiscal year and if funds need to be allocated and or redirected to meet budget priorities, student outcomes, and FTES targets.
+Evidence of Meeting the Standard The Institutions financial documents are credible and accurate and reflect appropriate allocation and use of financial resources to support the institutions student programs and services.
+The financial documents of Santa Ana College undergo a series of review and approvals to ensure accuracy before being posted to the general ledger.
+This review process (IIID-20) includes the initiator, approver 1, campus budget checker, VP of Admin Services and ultimately, Fiscal Services (District) approval.
+Financial transparency is of the utmost importance for the institution.
+Financial statements are produced on a quarterly basis by the Director of Budgeting & Accounting for review by the VP of Administrative Services, Presidents Cabinet, and the Planning & Budget committee (IIID-12).
+These financial statements generate discussion on college operations during the given fiscal year and if funds need to be allocated or re-directed to meet budget priorities, student outcomes, and other goals.
 Our district utilizes a revenue allocation model (IIID-3 pg27) to allocate state apportionment revenue to the colleges based on the Student Center Funding Formula (SCFF).
 The SCFF (IIID-29 pg29) is made up of three parts:

 Base allocation - based largely on enrollment.